sbomtools/apt2sbom/README.md

 To use the CLI tool:

-% apt2sbom (--json|--yaml)
+    % apt2sbom (--json|--yaml|--cyclonedx [--pip])

-Will produce either JSON or YAML forms of an SPDX file.
+Will produce either JSON or YAML forms of an SPDX file, or the JSON form of a CycloneDX file .
 There is no default.
 Pick one.

+To include python packages, add --pip.

-There is also a werkzeug interface so that an SPDX file can be delivered via HTTP.
+There is also a werkzeug interface so that an SBOM file can be delivered via HTTP.
 To use, create a simple wsgi file as follows:

     from apt2sbom.wsbom import app as application